ethanhandler17/FinalAssignment3dStealthGame/README.md

 4. **Shield Timing**: Save shields for difficult sections with multiple observers
 5. **Plan Your Route**: Scout the level to find the safest path to the exit

+## 🎨 Recent Updates

+- **Enhanced Vignette**: Added a more pronounced vignette effect for increased atmospheric tension
+- **Sprint Button**: Implemented Left Shift sprint functionality for faster movement
+- **Shield System**: Redesigned shield power-up to destroy enemies on contact for 10 seconds instead of just disabling detection

 ## 🐛 Known Issues

 - Shadow atlas warning may appear in console (can be resolved by adjusting Quality Settings)
-- Shield power-up uses Invoke method (ensure GameObject remains active for callback to work)

 ## 📝 License

 This project is created for educational purposes as part of a final assignment.

+## 👥 Team

+**Ethan Handler** - Solo Developer

 ## 👤 Author

-Created as a final assignment project.
+Created as a final assignment project by Ethan Handler.

 ---